opentelekomcloud-docs/cloud-backup-recovery/umn/source/getting_started/step_2_associate_a_resource_with_the_vault.rst

    .. note::

-      If a new disk is attached to an associated server, CBR automatically identifies the new disk and includes the new disk in subsequent backup tasks.
+      After a new disk is added to the associated server, the system automatically identifies the new disk and backs up the new disk.

 Automatic Association
 ---------------------